 1.5.
 Place the microcomputer in the plastic case and insert the listed micro SD card (Figure 2D).

 NOTE: The micro SD card will function as the microcomputer’s hard drive and contains a full operating system.
 The listed micro SD card comes with an installation manager preinstalled on it (New Out Of Box Software (NOOBS).
-As an alternative, one can write an image of the latest version of the microcomputer’s operating system (Raspbian) to a generic micro SD card.
+As an alternative, one can write an image of the latest version of the microcomputer’s operating system (Raspbian or Raspberry Pi OS) to a generic micro SD card.
 For aid with this, please refer to official web resources18.
 It is preferable to use a class 10 micro SD card with 32 Gb of storage space.
 Larger SD cards might not be fully compatible with the listed microcomputer.

 1.6.
 Connect a monitor, keyboard and a mouse to the microcomputer, and then connect its power supply.

 1.7.
-Follow the steps as prompted by the installation guide to perform a full installation of the microcomputer’s operating system (Raspbian).
+Follow the steps as prompted by the installation guide to perform a full installation of the microcomputer’s operating system (Raspbian or Raspberry Pi OS).
 When the microcomputer has booted, ensure that it is connected to internet either through an ethernet cable or Wi-Fi.

 1.8.
 Follow the steps outlined below to update the microcomputer’s preinstalled software packages.